Tahmoor railway station: History

 The Tahmoor Railway Precinct is located on the Main South line.
 The "Great Southern Railway" originally opened from Picton to Mittagong via a loop line in 1867.
 In 1919, the Main South line from Picton was deviated to Mittagong to ease the grades.
 The new line virtually follows the line of the Great South Road taking the main line away from Thirlmere, Buxton, Balmoral and Hilltop and passing through Tahmoor, Bargo and Yerrinbool.

 The construction of the new deviation caused concern for the towns along the existing line anxious the deviation would have a detrimental effect on property and development: "Samuel Emmett who held 4000 acre of land near Hilltop could no longer hope to make any profit from it.
-Not to be thwarted, Sam purchased hundreds of acres of land near where it was proposed to build a new railway platform along the Bargo road (and) subdivided the land into some 600 building blocks which now forms the nucleus of the township of Tahmoor...The deviation works brought hundreds of men and their families to the area creating an urgent need for postal facilities and shops.
+Not to be thwarted, Sam purchased hundreds of acres of land near where it was proposed to build a new railway platform along the Bargo road (and) subdivided the land into some 600 building blocks which now form the nucleus of the township of Tahmoor...The deviation works brought hundreds of men and their families to the area creating an urgent need for postal facilities and shops.
 Sam Emmett was again ahead of the rest, applying for the re establishment of a post office which he proposed to be in premises attached to a shop which he was in the process of building...
 The application for a post office was approved, however the identity of the location was still in question...
 Sam's preference of 'Bronzewing Park'...The Railway Department advised that the new platform would be called "Tahmoor", Aboriginal for bronzewing pigeon.
 In order to expedite the matter, the Postal Department took the side of the Railway Department and directed that the new Post Office be called "Tahmoor".
 Tahmoor Post Office commenced operations on 1 September 1916 with Sam as Postmaster".

 Tahmoor Station opened with the completion of the double track deviation between Picton and Mittagong which opened on 13 July 1919.
 The station was constructed with two side platforms with a small timber station building on the Down Platform (platform 2).
 The building is a standard A2 building which was part of a standard set of designs introduced from the 1900s and reissued again in 1913.
 Most examples date from 1910/20s.
 The smaller A1 – A4 structures were wayside buildings predominantly constructed of timber weatherboard in country locations with a gabled roof and continuous awning.

 The station also featured an A1 standard sitting room and WC on the Up Platform (platform 1).
 A lamp room was also constructed on the Up Platform after 1919 and later converted to a WC.

 The waiting room on the Up Platform was destroyed by fire in 1979.
 In 1989 a standard open shelter was built on the Up platform which protects a ticket vending machine.
 The original 1919 WC has also been altered, probably also in 1989.